dirkintelligence/pswmeter/README.md

 Is a simple JS plugin for adding strength meter to password input.
 This plugin checks password input to meet the following requirements:

+ * Password length has to be greater than 10 characters
+ * 3 out of 4 of the following conditions must be met
- 1. Password has at least one lowercase alfabetic character.
+   * Password has at least one lowercase alphabetic character [a-z]
- 2. Password has at least one uppercase alfabetic character.
+   * Password has at least one uppercase alphabetic character [A-Z]
- 3. Password has at least one numeric character.
+   * Password has at least one numeric character [0-9]
- 4. Password length has to be greater than 8 characters.
+   * Password has at least one special character [^a-zA-Z0-9]

-You can find a demo [here](https://pascualmj.github.io/pswmeter/ "demo here").
-It's usage is straightforward:
+You can find a demo in the folder "docs"

 **HTML**
 ```html